Haitifan03/kubernetes/README.md

 # Welcome Fellows

 ## Purpose
-This repository is home to the configuration files for Samuel Gross' personal kubernetes cluster.
+This repository is home to the configuration files for a personal kubernetes cluster.

 The primary purpose of the cluster is to replace paid services, such as streaming platforms, cloud storage, and ad blockers with locally run, open source solutions.